osrf/gazebo_design/model_editor/model_editor.md

     * contains a collection of model editor specific events that will be fired for example when a part is added or a joint is created.
 * Model Editor Palette
-    * A side panel containing a list of part and joint buttons which users can click on to add them to the scene.
+    * a side panel containing a list of part and joint buttons which users can click on to add them to the scene.

 **Client-Server communication**